• Skip to primary navigation

 Jump to Recipe Jump to Video

-This simple, hearty Rigatoni is the perfect weeknight dinner!
-Recipe comes together in just over 30 minutes and makes enough to feed the whole family.
-Be sure to check out the how-to video in the recipe card!
+This simple, hearty rigatoni recipe is the perfect weeknight dinner!
+It comes together in just over 30 minutes and has an incredible depth of flavor from the sausage-infused sauce.
+Recipe includes a how-to video!

 What You Need